55 Things Grandparents Should Never Do

 Are mom and dad sticklers for politeness?
 If you're watching your grandkids, it's important that you make sure they're saying "please" and "thank you" just as often as their parents expect them to at home.

-Wait for kids to make contact.
+Wait for your kids to make contact.

-You may want to get handwritten letters, weekly phone calls, and regular FaceTime requests from your grandkids, but don’t expect that they’ll be doing all the legwork on that front.
+You may want to get handwritten letters, weekly phone calls, and regular FaceTime requests from your grandkids, but don't expect that they'll be doing all the legwork on that front.
 If you want to keep in contact with your grandchildren, the onus is, at least to some degree, on you.
 So before you start lamenting how little you hear from them, try reaching out instead.
+And for a look at what gets on the nerves of grandma and grandpa, here are 40 Things Guaranteed to Annoy Grandparents.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!